ofallonlabs/saeedmirshekari/_src/blog/you-only-need-one-who-cares.md

 ---
 layout: blog_base.njk
-title: You Only Need One Who Cares
+title: You Only Need One Who Cares, Not Many!
 description: Personalized 1-on-1 mentoring in data science offers focused guidance, fostering meaningful connections and overcoming challenges with a caring mentor.
 Quality over quantity is emphasized, with the ripple effect extending to future generations.
 Finding that one who truly cares can illuminate the path to success and growth.
-meta_title: You Only Need One Who Cares
+meta_title: You Only Need One Who Cares, Not Many!
 meta_description: Personalized 1-on-1 mentoring in data science offers focused guidance, fostering meaningful connections and overcoming challenges with a caring mentor.
 Quality over quantity is emphasized, with the ripple effect